Anne780/DSA-Project/README.md

 Monitoring tools

 To achieve this, I've containerized the solution using Docker, ensuring consistency and security across different environments—development, testing, and production.
 Leveraging AWS's robust infrastructure, I used Amazon EKS (Elastic Kubernetes Service) for orchestrating and managing these Docker containers, ensuring scalability and reliability in a cloud-native environment.
 Additionally, Amazon EC2 instances were utilized through Amazon Elastic Compute Cloud (EC2) for additional compute resources as needed.

+Folders Structure:

+main.py: Entry point for your application. algorithms.py: Additional Python module or script for application logic. tree_node.py: Defines data structure or model related to your application. requirements.txt: Lists Python dependencies for your application. task-definition.json: Defines the task definition for ECS or EKS, specifying how Docker containers should be run.
+Dockerfile: Defines the instructions to build the Docker image for your application. docker-compose.yml (if applicable): Defines services, networks, and volumes using Docker Compose.